mradamcox/legiongis-pelicansite-src/content/pages/background.md

 template: background
 save_as: background.html

 This text will not be displayed anywhere.
+All content comes directly from the template.